rlauer6/perl-CLI-Simple/src/main/perl/lib/CLI/Simple/README.md

 # COMMAND ARGUMENTS

 If you want to allow your commands to accept positional arguments you can retrieve them as named hash elements.
-This makes your code much easier to read and understand.
+This can make your code much easier to read and understand.

     sub send_mesage {